jubishop/tony/README.md

 `Tony` provides a static file server and an intelligent strategy for ensuring clients always cache files that haven't changed, but also always fetch them again once they have.

-- It passes `'public, max-age=31536000, immutable'` for the `Cache-Control` header to tell a client to always cache what its fetched.
+- [`Tony::Static`](https://github.com/jubishop/tony/blob/master/lib/tony/static.rb) passes `'public, max-age=31536000, immutable'` for the `Cache-Control` header to tell a client to always cache what its fetched.
-- It checks the `mtime` for each file (just once at launch, then it keeps the value in memory) and it appends that `mtime` to each asset url as part of a `?v=` parameter.
+- [`Tony::AssetTagHelper`](https://github.com/jubishop/tony/blob/master/lib/tony/asset_tag_helper.rb) checks the `mtime` for each file (just once at launch, then it keeps the value in memory) and it appends that `mtime` to each asset url as part of a `?v=` parameter.

 As soon as a file has been modified, the `mtime` will change and clients will fetch the new version.
 But as long as it hasn't changed, clients will use the cached version for a year (31536000 seconds).

+When `env['APP_ENV']` is anything other than `production`, [Tony::AssetTagHelper](https://github.com/jubishop/tony/blob/master/lib/tony/asset_tag_helper.rb) will instead simply append the current unix timestamp to aid in development, so you always get the latest version on refresh.

 ### Tony::Static